GULibrarySandbox/ten-repo/content/08-security.md

 ## Beginner
 1. Use strong passwords
 2. Encrpyt your computer's hard drive
 3. Avoid unsecure wifi.
-If it's available.
-Eduroam is a better option than free wifi/cafe wifi
+If it is available, Eduroam is a better option than free wifi/cafe wifi

 ##### How to create strong passwords
  * Make your password unique for each of your important accounts